kskim-phd/AI_vs_FS/README.md

 Detailed instructions for testing the 3D images are as follows.

 ## Implementation
-A Tesnorflow & Pytorch implementation of segmentation are based on original V-Net & UNETR code.
+TesnorFlow and PyTorch implementation of segmentation are based on original V-Net & UNETR code.

 V-Net [https://github.com/faustomilletari/VNet] (Thanks to Fausto Milletari and Sagar Hukkire.)